diskoverdata/diskover-docs/source_files/snowflake_native_connector.md

 ### Overview

-This Snowflake Native Connector provides automated storage metrics collection for comprehensive monitoring and analysis of your storage infrastructure.
+The Diskover Snowflake Native Connector provides automated collection and ingestion of unstructured storage metrics for comprehensive monitoring and analysis of your storage infrastructure.
+Built as a Snowflake Native App, it runs securely within your Snowflake environment, offering full visibility into connector performance, ingestion history, and storage utilization trends — all without the need to move data externally.
+This guide will help you get started with setup, scheduling, and monitoring.

 ### 📊 Storage Metrics Collection